SantyJ/video_transcode_system/README.md

 ## Prerequisites

 - **Docker Desktop** → [Download Docker Desktop](https://www.docker.com/products/docker-desktop/)
-- WSL 2 (Windows Subsystem for Linux) backend enabled for Docker on Windows (if using WSL)
+- If Using Windows we recommend setting up WSL 2 (Windows Subsystem for Linux)
+- Official Documentation for setting up Docker Desktop WSL 2 backend on Windows: https://docs.docker.com/desktop/features/wsl/

 > **Note:** This software was developed and tested in a Linux environment using **WSL 2 on Windows**.
-We strongly recommend running in **Linux or WSL** for consistent behavior and performance.

 ## Instructions to Run the Software:

 - Clone this repo and cd to the repo directory
-- Run the System: docker-compose up --build
+- Run the System: `docker compose up --build`
     - This will start:
     - 5 transcoding nodes (node1 → node5)
     - A client container that sends video uploads every 5 seconds
     - A resource monitor container which ships cpu and memory metrics from node containers to the observability container
     - A central observability server (container) showing live metrics shipped from containers and the resource monitor

-- The System Activity can be at: http://localhost:8005/ (This displays all live metrics of the system)
+- The System Activity can be monitored in the observability dashboard.
+Access http://localhost:8005/ (This displays all live metrics of the system)
 - The Container logs can be monitored in Docker desktop as shown below:

 ![alt text](image.png)